 “The Chancellor!!!”
 The other two chimed in.

-Up until now, he had reclused himself from the battlefield, mainly serving as the King’s advisor.
+Up until now, he had recused himself from the battlefield, mainly serving as the King’s advisor.
 He seemed strangely disinterested in the current affairs, only looking from afar as to how they played out.
 Previously, he had sided with Duke Charlemagne, only to overturn his decision suddenly.
 And now, he was helping the King, but in a half-hearted manner.
-Who knew what that man planned for this country?
+Who knew what that man planned for this kingdom?

 However, he was a man known to have the greatest magic potential.
 And beside him was an Electi with boundless strength.
 Though Eryn had defeated Saki in combat once before, she noticed that she had been rather distracted, as if she was hesitant to face her at the time.

 However, the recent reports had shed a different light on her in recent days, attacking her targets viciously like she was a completely different person.
 Things would not likely be as easy this time around.

 “Inform the other lords at once!
 We must defend this city!
 Most likely, King Oswald doesn’t have the resources to face off against us for much longer.
 Due to his crumbling support, he must be banking it all on cutting his problems from the source!”

 Though the powers had shifted significantly in Sistina, the King likely still had half of the army’s support.
 Aiding them with magic, the retainers of nearly half of the lords remained loyal to the crown.
 They were not easily swayed to abandon countless generations of tradition.

 The four lords that had come to the Faulkner domain – Marquis Deggendorf, Earl Warrington, Viscount Cornwallis, and Viscount Lingonberle – they had brought an entourage for protection.
 It had been necessary due to the rising attacks of those traveling on the roads.